 Note: Ensure that the subdomain isn’t linked as a third-party domain in the Domains panel.
 If you try to forward it, you’ll see an error.

 - Open DNS settings for the root domain.

-- From the Add Presets drop-down menu, select Forward Subdomain.
+- From the Add Preset drop-down menu, select Subdomain.

 - In the Subdomain field, enter the name of the subdomain to forward, such as blog.

-- In the URL field, enter the full URL of the domain or specific page you’d like to forward to.
+- If you select Another website or Squarespace page, enter the full URL of the domain or specific page you’d like to forward to.

 - In a new private or incognito window, enter your subdomain URL.
 If your records are correct, you’ll be directed to the new page or site and that site’s URL will appear in the browser address bar.